mkraenz/blog/posts/serverless-mailchimp-clone/subscribe-endpoint/sls-mailchimp-clone.subscribe.md

 ---
 title: Build a Serverless Mailchimp Clone with AWS Step Functions and Amazon Simple Email Service Part 1 - Subscribe Endpoint
-description: TODO
+description: Learn how to set up a AWS Step Functions state machine, integrate with SES and API Gateway, and setting minimal permissions via IAM - from the AWS CLI - to build a subscribe endpoint for an email newsletter.
+Also including testing, pitfalls and troubleshooting.
-tags: 'aws, serverless, stepfunctions, lowcode'
+tags: "aws, serverless, stepfunctions, lowcode"
-cover_image: ''
+cover_image: ""
 canonical_url: null
 published: false
 id: 1207415
 ---

-Today, we learn how to set up a AWS Step Functions state machine, integrating with Amazon Simple Email Service and AWS API Gateway, setting minimal permissions via AWS IAM - all from the AWS CLI for reproducability - in order to build a subscribe endpoint for an email newsletter.
+Today, we learn how to set up a AWS Step Functions state machine, integrating with Amazon Simple Email Service and AWS API Gateway, and setting minimal permissions via AWS IAM - all from the AWS CLI for reproducability - in order to build a subscribe endpoint for an email newsletter.
 I will also include how to verify that everything works, as well as pitfalls and troubleshooting tips.

 We will create the `POST /subscribe` endpoint for an email newsletter service hosted on API Gateway.
 On a new subscriber's HTTP request, we trigger a subscription workflow, in our case, saving the new contact and sending a welcome email.
 The workflow is modeled using a Step Functions state machine.
 Managing contacts and sending email is handled via Simple Email Service.